-In this contribution, the table size is set to be 16, which indicates up to 16 HMVP candidates may be added to the table.
+In this contribution, the table size S is set to be 16, which indicates up to 16 HMVP candidates may be added to the table.
 If there are more than 16 HMVP candidates from the previously coded blocks, a First-In-First-Out (FIFO) rule is applied so that the table always contains the latest previously coded 16 motion candidates.
-Figure 3 depicts an example wherein the FIFO rule is applied to remove a HMVP candidate and add a new one to the table used in the proposed method.
+Figure 3 (a) depicts an example wherein the FIFO rule is applied to remove a HMVP candidate and add a new one to the table used in the proposed method.

+To further improve the coding efficiency, a constraint FIFO rule is introduced wherein when inserting a HMVP to the table, redundancy check is firstly applied to find whether there is an identical HMVP in the table.
+If found, the identical HMVP is removed from the table and all the HMVP candidates afterwards are moved, i.e., with indices reduced by 1.

 HMVP candidates could be used in the merge candidate list construction process.
 All HMVP candidates from the last entry to the first entry in the table are inserted after the TMVP candidate.
 Pruning is applied on the HMVP candidates.
 Once the total number of available merge candidates reaches the signaled maximally allowed merge candidates, the merge candidate list construction process is terminated.